agrim123/ekart/README.md

 Make an account on [heroku.com](https://heroku.com) Push the code to heroku and make sure code uploads successfully (queries are most welcome)

-If you did everything correctly and without errors then congrats you have your own social networking platform.
+If you did everything correctly and without errors then congrats you have your own ecommerce platform.
 Enjoy :-)

 ## Contributions